cloe-org/cloelib/README.md

 - [Acknowledgements](#acknowledgements)

 ## Introduction
-Library of models for the CLOE (Cosmology Likelihood for Observables in Euclid) org.  efficient and user-friendly by transforming it into the Cosmology Library for Observables in Euclid (compatible with classic Boltzmann Solvers and JAX).
+Library of models for the CLOE (Cosmology Likelihood for Observables in Euclid) org.
+This package is made efficient and user-friendly by transforming it into the Cosmology Library for Observables in Euclid (compatible with classic Boltzmann Solvers and JAX).
 This is a work in progress, and will benefit from the feedback of the Euclid community (and the whole cosmology community in general).

-`cloelib` does not contain all the main features actual `cloe` has, and it should be seen as a toy repository to test further functionalities currently not implemented in `cloe` (and that would be difficult to include given its current architecture).

 ## Features
 The main features of `cloelib` are: